Francis Brennan (hotelier)

-Francis Brennan is an Irish television personality and former hotelier.
+Francis Brennan (born 24 September 1953) is an Irish television personality and former hotelier.

 Personal life

 Brennan was raised in Balally Drive, just off Sandyford Road and close to Dundrum, Dublin.
 He went to Holy Cross National School, Dundrum, CBS Westland Row and Catholic University School (CUS) in Leeson Street where he was taught by the Marist Fathers.
 Brennan has never married or had children, and has described himself as being on the asexual spectrum.

 Career

 Hotelier

 Brennan acquired the five-star Park Hotel in Kenmare in the 1980's and owned it until 2023.
 He ran the hotel with his brother John.
 The brothers sold the hotel along with another hotel in the town of Kenmare in 2023.

 Television

 Brennan rose to fame in Ireland in 2008 after starring in RTÉ series At Your Service with his younger brother John, in which the Brennans provided advice to the owners of struggling businesses in the hospitality sector.
 Francis is known for his meticulous attention to detail.
 The brothers appeared together as guests on Tubridy Tonight in October 2008 and on The Saturday Night Show in January 2011.